Floby/node-services-as-promised/README.md

 ```
 The sync example would be a shame to even detail here.

-Bottom-line, the register function return a promise which
+Bottom-line, the register function returns a promise which
-resolves to the service singleton.
+resolves to your service singleton.

 ### As connect/express middleware